stonefl/stonefl.github.io/_posts/2016-01-18-migrating-from-windows-7-to-ubuntu.markdown

 2. Install googlepinyin packages via Software Center or `sudo apt-get install`:
 `fcitx fcitx-googlepinyin`

-3. Use a terminal (Ctrl + Alt + T) to run: `im-config` When asked if you want to explicitly update the user preferences, select “Yes”, then select fcitx as the default input method framework.
+3. Use a terminal (Ctrl + Alt + T) to run: `im-config`.
+When asked if you want to explicitly update the user preferences, select “Yes”, then select fcitx as the default input method framework.

 4. Reboot, the a keyboard icon appears in the upper right screen corner, where the input method and skin can be managed.